aerium-network/aerium/www/grpc/gen/docs/grpc.md

     <td class="fw-bold">password</td>
     <td> string</td>
     <td>
     Password for the new address.
-It's required when address_type is Ed25519 type.
+Required when address_type is Ed25519.
     </td>
   </tr>
   </tbody>